Oscars Back In Hollywood As CODA Seeks Top Prize - UrduPoint

 Oscars Back In Hollywood As 'CODA' Seeks Top Prize

-After a year away from the Dolby Theatre due to the pandemic, the 94th academy Awards are back in the heart of Tinseltown, where A-listers who have passed strict Covid-19 testing protocols will walk the red carpet in their finest gowns and tuxedos once again.
+After a year away from the Dolby Theatre due to the pandemic, the 94th academy Awards are back in the heart of Tinseltown, where A-listers who have passed strict Covid-19 testing protocols arrived in their finest gowns and tuxedos once again.

+Some, including Oscar-winning actress Youn Yuh-jung, nominated songwriter Diane Warren and actress Jamie Lee Curtis wore blue ribbons reading #WithRefugees, showing support for those who have fled Ukraine and other conflict zones.

-Dark, psychological Western "The Power of the Dog" had looked set to earn Netflix its much-coveted first best picture statuette, but the race has been flung wide open in the past few weeks.
+Dark, psychological Western "The Power of the Dog" had looked set to earn Netflix its much-coveted first best-picture statuette, but the race has been flung wide open in recent weeks.

 "CODA" -- an uplifting drama from Apple+ tv about an eccentric deaf family, and their musical daughter who can hear -- has surged in popularity, and is now tipped by many industry insiders as the favorite.